 City cars are competitively priced.
 While our testing has found some cheap and cheerful models, we’ve also found Don’t Buys with puny engines, poor handling, and a lack of safety equipment such as speed limiters and autonomous emergency brakes.

 More spacious than city cars but just as simple to drive, the best small cars are comfortable, cheap to buy and deceptively roomy.

 We determine how quickly a car accelerates from 37-62mph, rather than 0-60, so you know how well smaller cars will cope with overtaking and changing lanes.

 One small car has the dubious honour of being our lowest-rated car

-One small car has the dubious honour of being our lowest-rated car.
-A terrible safety rating, poor brakes and unresponsive handling resulted in a total test score of 15%.
+One small car has the dubious honour of being one of our lowest-rated car.
+A terrible safety rating, poor brakes and unresponsive handling resulted in a total test score of only 5%.
 Buy this car and you’ll regret it for years to come.

-By contrast, the best scores 90%.
+By contrast, the best scores 79% and is a Best Buy.
 It's a pleasure to drive and is packed with clever ways of maximising space in the compact interior.

 Comfortable, efficient, spacious and reliable – the best medium cars are consummate all-rounders that aren’t difficult to drive or park.

 We found that 98% of cars can’t meet their official mpg.
 This is why we perform our own fuel-economy tests, so you will know how often you’ll really need to fill up and how much your car will cost you over time.